JoviZSZ/Data-Analysis-for-data-science-jobs/README.md

+Problem:  Identifying the most common skills sought by employers for a data scientist job.
+Focus will be given to comparing and contrasting requirements, degrees,  hiring locations,tools needed and locations hiring.

+Content:

 All the data files required are in the 'data' folder , while the visualisation plots are in the 'plots' folder.

 This read me file contains information regarding every python function we have used.
 The files are located in the src folder.
+Packages to be Downloaded
+nltk
+pandas
+collections
+wordcloud
+re
+matplotlib

+Data sets required (availabe in the 'data' folder stopwords.txt newindustries.txt

 File 1 : get_industries_func.py contains three functions.